Tooth Extraction Kendall, FL

 What you should know about wisdom teeth removal

 If you still have your wisdom teeth, you may need to have them removed.
 We invite you to schedule an appointment with our dentist office so that we can examine your teeth and take X-rays to determine whether or not you should keep your wisdom teeth.
 Not everyone needs to have them out, so it depends on how much room you have and whether they are growing in straight or impacted.
-Also, if you have worn braces, they might need to be removed to prevent them pushing the other teeth forward.
+Also, if you have worn braces, wisdom tooth removal might be needed to prevent them from pushing the other teeth forward.
 The process of removing wisdom teeth is roughly the same as any other tooth with the exception of when and why we perform the procedure.
 At Bliss Dental, we typically recommend wisdom teeth removal in the teenage years.
 General extractions are more common as people age and have a tooth that needs to be removed due to a severe infection or significant damage.
 To find out whether or not you should keep your wisdom teeth, call (305) 274-6500 to schedule an appointment to speak with Dr. Gaertner.

 Frequently Asked Questions